Donata Francescato: Background

 Francescato earned her B.A. in French literature from Rice University in 1967.
 She later went on to receive an M.A. in French literature from Rice University in 1970, and a PhD in clinical psychology from the University of Houston in 1972.
 Her post-doctoral fellowship was undertaken at Brandeis University as a research associate in the Sociology department.

 Upon her return to Italy, she wrote the first Italian textbook on community psychology and co-founded Effe, a feminist magazine active from 1972 to 1982.
 She also co-founded the European Network of Community Psychologists (ENCP) which gave birth to the European Association Community Association (ECPA).
 She is a member of the editorial boards of the Journal of Community and Applied Social Psychology, the Global Journal of Community Psychology Practice, Psicologia di Comunità (Community Psychology) and Psicoterapia Familiare (Family Psychotherapy).

 During her academic career Francescato developed the concept and practice of innovative online teaching methodologies to teach professional competences using computer-supported collaborative learning.
 She also developed intervention methodologies to promote individual, group, organizational and community empowerment, as well as many intervention programs for the empowerment of women, immigrants and members of disadvantaged communities.
 One prong of her research involves evaluating these methodologies.

 Contributions

 Francescato's contributions fall in three main areas.
 In women's studies, she investigates sex roles in families and communes; gender differences among activists, local and national politicians; dual career families; single childrearing; and separation and divorce processes.
 She is currently studying gender differences in aging processes, studying triads of caregiver/elder/most involved relative, as well as triads of grandparent/parent/adult grandchild, for effects on systemic wellbeing and intergenerational solidarity.

 In the field of theory-grounded intervention methodologies, she investigates: personal empowerment using traditional media and online social networks; organizational empowerment through participatory multidimensional organizational analysis; and community empowerment through multidimensional profiling.

 Lastly, in the field of teaching professional competences, she evaluates the comparative efficacy of face-to-face and online methodologies.

+Her most recent work, published in English, summarizes the lessons of community psychology for the future, indicating how the aims and methods of the field can promote understanding and heal divisions across political and social divides.